-Sprayfo Delta high fat calf milk replacer mixes the best of whole milk with the best of calf milk replacers (CMRs), providing all the benefits of whole milk feeding with the added consistency of a manufactured product.
+Sprayfo Delta high fat calf milk replacer mixes the best of whole milk with the best of calf milk replacers (CMRs), providing all the benefits you expect from whole milk feeding with the added consistency of a manufactured product.

 High energy curding CMR for optimal performance